Buenos Aires Underground rolling stock: Line D

 Line D was originally served by Siemens-Schuckert Orenstein & Koppel rolling stock, and then by the CAF/GEE cars from 1968.
 In 1999, cars from the Nagoya Municipal Subway were purchased second hand from Japan and incorporated into the line.
 At the time of the incorporation of the Nagoya cars, numerous Alstom Metropolis 100 Series cars were purchased and built in Brazil and Argentina in 2001 with the intention of incorporating them into Line A and replace the Brugeoise rolling stock.
 However, when these arrived, they were ultimately put in service on Line D where they remain to this day.
 More Alstom cars of the same type continued to be purchased in that decade up until 2009, making a total of 96 cars.

 The remaining Nagoya cars were moved to Line C when the Siemens-Schuckert Orenstein & Koppel cars were retired from that line in 2007 and were replaced with Fiat-Materfer cars, so the line continued to have two models of rolling stock.
 To make the rolling stock more uniform, 24 more modern 300 Series Alstom Metropolis cars were ordered in 2013 and arrived in 2015, retiring the Materfer cars from the line and meaning that the line is entirely composed of 120 Alstom cars.
 However, in September 2015, the city presented a new modernisation plan which showed 84 new cars for the line instead of 24.
 Beginning in 2014, the existing 100 Series cars began to receive a mid-life refurbishment, changing the upholstery and adding air conditioning units to the cars.
 In early 2016, the final figure had been fixed at 60 new cars.
 By 2017, the fleet was composed of 156 Alstom Metropolis cars, retiring the Fiat-Materfer cars from the line.
 In June 2017, the first six Alstom 300 started operating in the line.
+After the project to add CBTC to the line in 2024, Line D's fleet was made up of exclusively Alstom 300 cars, with the Alstom 100 cars previously assigned to the line were overhauled and transferred to Line E.